Audit Committee Charter

-External members shall be appointed for an initial term of three (3) years.
-Members may be reappointed for further periods, at the discretion of the CEO.
+Members shall be appointed for an initial term of three (3) years.
+Members may be re-appointed for further periods, at the discretion of the CEO.

 Individual responsibilities of Audit Committee members

-Members of the committee are expected to understand and observe the legal requirements of the PGPA Act and Rule.
+Members of the committee are expected to understand and observe the legal requirements of the PGPA Act and rules.
 Members are also expected to:

 • Have a sound understanding of the AOFM’s functions, objectives and operational context;